top of page

 And she didn’t ask him to leave.

 The next morning, Anna drove down the old dirt road, now paved over and lined with mailboxes that hadn’t been there when they were kids.
 But the air still smelled the same.
 The fields still held the echo of laughter and bare feet running.
-And as she reached the edge of the property, she slowed the car and rolled down the window.
+And as she reached the edge of the property, she slowed the car and rolled down the window a bit.

 It was raining again.